The following are general requirements and conditions students must meet to be eligible for New York State financial assistance:

 - Be a legal resident of New York State (that is, you must have lived in the State for at least one year prior to the first term for which you are seeking payment)

-- Be a U.S. citizen, permanent resident or hold an I-94 visa as a refugee, paroled refugee or conditional entrant
+- Be a U.S. citizen, eligible noncitizen or hold an I-94 visa as a refugee, paroled refugee or conditional entrant

 - If you are pursuing an associate’s degree you must declare a major before the beginning of your second year (31 credits) If you are pursuing a bachelor’s degree you must declare a major before the beginning of your third year (61 credits)